pierre-jean/pierre-jean.github.io/source/_posts/2016-07-18-two-software-craftsmanship-books-review.markdown

 The Software What ?
 -------------------

 Remember my [first blog post about passion][first-blog-post] ?
-Well, if I had to rewrite it today I would name it "Be passionate, be a Software Craftsman".
+Well, if I had to rewrite it today I would title it "Be passionate, be a Software Craftsman".

 Yes, Software Craftsmanship is all about passion.
 But it also is much more than that, and taught me a lot about my own weaknesses.